philipf/morse-code/README.md

 - Input from command line arguments or files
 - Output to standard output or files
 - Support for all 26 English letters (case-insensitive), numbers 0-9, and basic punctuation
+- Option to skip characters that cannot be converted to Morse code

 ## Installation